dmbarbour/wikilon/docs/ABCRT.md

 * We can optimize for large external bytecode resources.
 * Tight addressing improves memory locality and caching.
 * Can model 'remote' computations via multiple contexts.
+* We can subsequently implement a 64-bit runtime if needed.

 Memory will be addressed and aligned on 64-bit 'cells'.
 The lower 3 bits in each address will be leveraged to optimize common representations.
 It is most important that we optimize for: pairs, unit, lists, trees, booleans, and small numbers.